 Canadian students, like any other student, will want to consider several factors in determining which loans will best meet their needs.
 We have outlined several key points for you to think about when considering your loan choice in our section titled How Do I Choose a Loan Program?
 Remember to also consider the cost of transaction fees when borrowing a loan from Canada and withdrawing the funds at US currency conversion rates.
 Additionally, HLS institutional loans, unlike the Canadian education lines of credit, offer borrowers generous protections we think are important for our students to have such as forbearance, no in-school minimum payment, death and permanent disability, and a six month grace period after graduation during which no payment is required.

 For Canadian students who choose to borrow through an education line of credit, we will require a copy of the approved application with the approved amount on it.
 Additionally, each time a student withdraws funds from the line of credit, we will require documentation of the withdrawal (the amount withdrawn and at what conversion rate).

 Our Low Income Protection Plan program (LIPP) will cover Canadian government and provincial /territorial loans as well as Canadian education lines of credit under the standard guidelines of the LIPP program.
+You are required to report these loans to us at the beginning of each academic year and send updates to us each time you withdraw funds.
 Loans that are not specifically education loans will not be covered; nor will Canadian consumer loans.
 If you have a specific loan in mind and it doesn’t fall within the guidelines listed above, it is unlikely the loan will be approved by our office or eligible for LIPP assistance during repayment.
 Before you apply for such a loan, please send documentation to our office for review.

 As a general note, it is important for you to start the application process early since it will take several weeks for your application to be processed through the Canadian government.